-Students complete two semesters of beginning French in a course that uses peer teachers, student-designed projects, and a wellness component (yoga) to help them develop basic skills in speaking, listening, reading, and writing along with the cultural competence necessary for effective communication.
-Students also leave with some knowledge of communities where French is spoken, connections between French and other disciplines, and a basic critical understanding of linguistic and cultural difference.
-Students who successfully complete the course are generally prepared for 200-level work in French.
+This course uses peer teachers, student-designed projects and a wellness component to help students develop basic skills in speaking, listening, reading and writing along with the cultural competence necessary for effective communication.
+Students also leave with knowledge of communities where French is spoken, connections between French and other disciplines, and a basic critical understanding of linguistic and cultural differences.
+Students who successfully complete this course are prepared for 200-level work in French.
+(D-L)

 FREN 407 TRANSLATION: THEORY AND PRACTICE (3 credits)

 Students consider a range of issues in translation including comparative stylistics, text types, machine translation and gender in translation.
 In addition to readings, discussion and research on particular aspects of translation, students design and carry out individual and group translation projects.
-Prerequisite: FREN 222, 301, 303 or consent of the instructor.
+Prerequisites: FREN 301, 302 or permission of the instructor.
 (AY)

 Students may submit a request for internship credit by conferring with faculty of the French and Francophone Studies Department before the work is undertaken.